Skip to content

 Quickstart

 This chapter takes you from nothing to a running, multi-tier Tentackle application in a few minutes.
 The generated project is a complete starting point for a larger one: a middle-tier server, a JavaFX desktop client and a headless daemon, split into the JPMS modules that keep domain logic, persistence model and UI cleanly apart (see the Multi-Tier Cascade for how these tiers cooperate).
 Everything is a full JPMS (Jigsaw) build that produces jlink / jpackage images with built-in client auto-update.
-The server talks to PostgreSQL by default, but any relational database will do.
+The server talks to PostgreSQL by default, but any relational database supported by the backend abstraction layer will do.

 To understand the code you are about to generate, read about Persistent Domain Objects and the guarantees behind them in Correctness First; for a guided tour of the generated result, see the MyApp Walkthrough.